Zeitgeist Zero Hour: Return of Tyranny (or Ochlocracy) when the civilisation clock resets and enters into the age of Tyranny

 Donation If you enjoyed my contents in this web site and are interested in supporting my web-activity, please feel free to click on the icon below to provide your support for the activities of www.reversalpoint.com.

-In one way or another, these ancient intellects had a synoptic understanding of any given human reality, in one way or another, to comprehend its moral, political, and economic dynamism as a part of the process of a larger development of a long-time frame that encompasses our past, present, and future—civilisation cycle if you like.
+In one way or another, these ancient intellects (Socrates/Plato and Polybius) had a synoptic understanding of any given constitutional reality: they interpreted its moral, political, and economic dynamism as a part of the process of a recurrent super-structure—civilisation cycle if you like.
 Their cyclical frameworks were as mentioned earlier.
-As a reminder, the cyclical frameworks of Socrates/Plato and Polybius were mentioned earlier.

-For those who have developed a habit of seeing our reality as a frozen state that would continue for an indefinite time, it would be imperative to plant our reality back to a frame of a ‘civilisation cycle’ for the sake of better understanding the views of these ancient intellects.
+For those who have developed a habit of seeing our reality as a frozen state that would continue for an indefinite time, it would be imperative to switch their mind to see our reality being in a constant state of flux in order to better understanding the views of these ancient intellects.